b33p-sh33p/y-net/README.md

 Inspired by TitaniumPhoenix, however most of y-net is built from scratch.

-#### Credit

-Credit to the Titanium Network devs for the Youtube proxy!

 #### Backstory

 One day an ordinary student who happened to be me thought, "Why can't students have more freedom?"
 And thus, y-net was born.